a-spasov/SoftUni-JavaScript-Advanced-Module-January2021/JS Advanced/04. DOM Introduction  -  Exercise/README.txt

 If any of the rows contain the submitted string, add a select class to that row.
 Note that more than one row may contain the given string.
 Оtherwise, if there is no match, nothing should happen.

+6. Format the Text
+Create functionality that gets text from textarea, formats the given text - you need to find out how many sentences there are in the text, simply split the whole text by '.'
+Also, every sentence must have at least 1 character.
+When the [Format] button is clicked, get the text inside the textarea with an id="input" and format it.
+The formatting is done as follows:
+	• Create a new paragraph element which holds no more than 3 sentences from the given input.
+	• Hint: Use interpolation string to create paragraph element. (`<p> {text} </p>`)
+	• If the given input contains less or 3 sentences, you need to create only 1 paragraph, fill it with these sentences and append this paragraph to the div with an id="output".
+Otherwise, when you have more than 3 sentences, create enough paragraphs to get all sentences from the textarea.
+Just remember to restrict the sentences in each paragraph to 3.